tjagz/Dev0ps/project3.md

 * on my three terminals I ssh into the servers.
-Using one instance to one terminal (3 instances to 3 termainals)
+Using one instance to one terminal (3 instances to 3 terminals)